SalesConnection/Caction-Support/docs/Add_New_Project.md

      <img src="img/Add_New_Project_Mobile_Step_3.png" alt="Add New Project Mobile Step 3">
    </p>

+   *Note: If you do not see a “+” button, you may need to request permission or help from your Admin to register new Project.<br>

 4. Click the "Add Project" icon to add a new project for the customer.<br>

    <p align="center">